 Signs of problems to watch out for when test driving a used car

 Before driving, make sure the car has a license plate(s) and insurance.
 Safety first!
 Adjust the seat and mirrors and get familiar with controls.
 Don't drive if the vehicle feels unsafe, request to correct all the problems before the test drive.
-A long test drive is not always possible, but the longer you drive, the more chances you have to observe signs of problems.
-Often problems become more evident after the vehicle is fully warmed up.
+The longer you drive, the more chances you can catch signs of problems.
+Often problems become more evident once the vehicle is fully warmed up.

 For example, an automatic transmission may start acting up or the engine may show signs of overheating only after 20-30 minutes of driving.